-There are many ways for a young adult to learn new skills and grow to become a real professional in their field.
+There are many ways for young adults to learn new skills and grow to become real professionals in their field.
 This can range from applying the experiences they learned in school to their profession, adapting to the changing climate of the current work atmosphere, and embracing new experiences.
 An internship at your workplace can easily become an experience that is mutually beneficial to you both.
 For your interest, you can improve your social strategy, bring fresh perspectives to your company, and even create smooth transitions into entry-level positions.
 But that’s only if you handle your leadership role effectively.
 Knowing how to manage interns will be critical to your benefits, and how much your intern learns.

 Whether you are managing an intern for the first time, or have experienced hardships with handling an intern in the past, keep reading to learn how to get the most out of your interns and become a better leader in the process.